Entrepreneurship (ENTR)

 For class offerings for a specific term, refer to the Schedule of Classes

 ENTR 724.
-Seminar in Entrepreneurship from a Strategic Perspecitve3 Units
+Strategic Entrepreneurship3 Units

 Term Typically Offered: Spring Even Years